customer7/ncn/src/site/notes/Cases/Endovascular/Flow Diversion, Basilar Aneurysm.md

 ---

-DSA - Right VA injection (PA and Lateral)
+DSA - Right VA Injection (PA and Lateral)
 ![](https://i.imgur.com/jDqJAhX.jpg)
 The same angiogram with subtraction.

 ---

-DSA - Right VA injection (PA and Lateral)
+DSA - Right VA Injection (PA and Lateral)
 ![](https://i.imgur.com/YxbM1PK.jpg)
 This zoomed-in run, focused on the aneurysm, allowed us to obtain the measurements.

 ---

-Roadmap - Right VA injection (PA and Lateral)
+Roadmap - Right VA Injection (PA and Lateral)
 ![](https://i.imgur.com/xsvKzDU.jpg)

 ---

-Roadmap - Right VA injection (PA and Lateral)
+Roadmap - Right VA Injection (PA and Lateral)
 ![](https://i.imgur.com/A5aW9C9.jpg)
 Following the microwire, both the XT-27 (black arrow) and Vecta 0.046 (brown arrow) catheters were positioned in the proximal basilar artery.

 ---

-Roadmap - Right VA injection (PA and Lateral)
+Roadmap - Right VA Injection (PA and Lateral)
 ![](https://i.imgur.com/KP8IFgi.jpg)
 The microwire was gently advanced into the right PCA using the "around the world" technique, which is our preferred approach for distal stent landing due to its larger size than the left PCA.
 However, due to the acute turn at its origin, the mcirocatheter couldn't follow the microwire without exerting excessive pressure on the aneurysm wall, posing a high risk of intra-operative rupture.
 As a result, we decided to select the left PCA instead.

 ---

-Roadmap - Right VA injection (PA and Lateral)
+Roadmap - Right VA Injection (PA and Lateral)
 ![](https://i.imgur.com/pcrAfxy.jpg)
 The left PCA was successfully catheterized and the XT-27 was advanced into the distal  P2.

 ---

-Roadmap - Right VA injection (PA and Lateral)
+Roadmap - Right VA Injection (PA and Lateral)
 ![](https://i.imgur.com/tfbvrsS.jpg)
 The microwire was removed, and a 4.5 mm x 40 mm Surpass Evolve stent^[[Surpass Evolve Implant](https://jnis.bmj.com/content/neurintsurg/12/10/974/F1.large.jpg)] was inserted inside the XT-27 and advanced to its tip.
-Initially, a Surpass Evolve 5 mm x 40 mm stent was attempted, but it was removed due to the ribbon effect at the aneurysm curve.)
+Initially, a Surpass Evolve 5 mm x 40 mm stent was attempted, but it was removed due to the ribbon effect at the aneurysm curve.

 ---